 It can be easy to get focused on the tasks at hand at work and before you know it, you have been sitting all day.
 Try a few of these tips to get in more standing time at work:

-- Hold standing meetings or even walking meetings.
+- Hold masked and distanced standing meetings or even walking meetings

-- Make a quick lap around your office.
+- Make a quick lap around the office

-- Walk over and talk to your colleague instead of sending an email.
+- Walk over and talk to your colleague (wearing a mask!) instead of sending an email

 Sit Less at Home

-The same goes for those of you that are at home most of the day.
-Between watching television, using the computer, driving, talking on the phone or reading it is very easy to spend most of your day sitting.
+This is even more of a problem for those working at home, and even after work.
+Between watching television, using the computer, driving, talking on the phone or reading it is very easy to spend most of the day sitting.
 Don’t let yourself become a couch potato; try these tips to get more movement in your day:

-- During commercial breaks, take an activity break.
-March in place or take a lap around your house.
+- During commercial breaks, take an activity break and march in place or take a lap around your house